Daigakkō: Daigakkō and other post-secondary institutions

 In the early Meiji era, the Imperial College of Engineering (工部大学校, Kōbu Daigakkō) was a mainstream higher education institution established by Monbushō (current MEXT).
 Current institutions certified by MEXT are either "daigaku" (大学) or "tanki daigaku" (短期大学, meaning "junior college").

-NIAD-QE accredited
+NIAD-UE accredited

 Some daigakkō's mainstream courses are accredited by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), an independent administrative institution (IAI) affiliated with MEXT.
 The graduates can obtain academic degrees awarded by the NIAD-UE by application.

 National institutions

 The following daigakkō are administered by the national government, and the tuition-fee is for free and the students are paid salary.
 In addition, these daigakkō are specially called "Shō-Chō-Daigakkō"(Ministry-Agency-Daigakkō, 省庁大学校) which are regulated to be founded by laws.
 The students in the following schools are appointed as government officials automatically when they entered, and they are paid salary every month, and they are exempted from paying tuition-fee.
 National Defense Medical College graduates who retire before serving nine years for the Japan Self-Defense Forces must repay their training costs.
 The following schools are the only daigakkō which are certified by NIAD-UE.